ramyapai/Python/README.md

     -- Input the test data in excel sheet in column A2 -- Run the python code
     -- Output can be seen in excel sheet in column B2

+As future scope, this code can be extended to support multiple inputs and outputs in excel sheet